TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          Another way to solve the problem is using this option in combination with disabling and enabling logins in various sections of the site.
 In the page records ("Advanced" page types) you can disable frontend user logins for branches of the page tree.
-Since many sites only needs the login in a certain branch of the page tree, disabling it in all other branches makes it much easier to use cache-headers in combination with logins; Cache-headers should simply be sent when logins are not
+Since many sites only need the login in a certain branch of the page tree, disabling it in all other branches makes it much easier to use cache-headers in combination with logins; Cache-headers should simply be sent when logins are not